KevinJump/DoStuffWithUmbraco/WhereIs/composing.md

 # Composing
 In Umbraco 8 composing is how you get your services, dashboards, components and other things into Umbraco in a way that can then be used for things like Dependency Injection.

-In the NetCore version of umbraco this hasn't changed a lot, but there are some subtle differences.
+In NetCore composing is still there, but now there are diffrent options when it comes to running items at statup.

-Composing is now passed an `IUmbracoBuilder` interface provides access to services, configuration and logging at startup time.
+### 1. Composing is now passed an `IUmbracoBuilder` interface provides access to services, configuration and logging at startup time.

 ## Composing in v8